 Ushers at the back of church are available for any help and assistance required through Mass, and also manage the Offertory collection and procession.

-There is always music (generally organ or keyboard and sometimes guitars or other instruments) and plenty of singing by the congregation at the Sunday 10am Mass, a little less singing (sometimes "a capella", without accompaniment) at the Saturday Vigil Mass whilst at the Sunday 8.30am Mass the acclamation highlights of the Mass are sung.
+There is always music (generally organ or keyboard and sometimes guitars or other instruments) and plenty of singing by the congregation at the Sunday morning Mass, and a little less singing (often "a capella", without accompaniment) at the Saturday Vigil Mass.

 The organ is a Pipe Organ, and is a good example of a late 19th century instrument built by the well known Huddersfield organ builders Conacher & Company.
 The action is tracker (mechanical) for the manuals and electro-magnetic for the pedals.
 There are three manuals - Swell, Great and Choir.
 Originally the air would have been pumped by hand.
 The pump handle is still there on the right hand side of the organ, but thankfully the pumping is now electric.